-Today Carnuntum is an open-air museum where you can stroll around among the archaeological excavations.
-Some of the buildings have been completely or partially reconstructed, and you can enter most of them.
+Today Carnuntum is an open-air museum where you can stroll among archaeological excavations.
+Some buildings have been entirely or partially reconstructed, and you can enter most of them.
 Furthermore, many of the rooms are furnished and give you a good impression of what they might have looked like.
-With a little imagination, you can easily time travel 2000 years back in history and put yourself in roman shoes.
+With a bit of imagination, you can easily time travel 2000 years back in history and put yourself in roman shoes.
 Try to sit on the large communal toilet, sell Roman fast food from the restaurant in the bathhouse or go through the accounts of the oil salesman at his desk.
-For the best experience of the site, try to visit during one of the historic days, which brings Carnuntum to life with activities and actors dressed in period clothes and uniforms.
+For the best site experience, try to visit during one of the historic days, which brings Carnuntum to life with activities and actors dressed in period clothes and uniforms.

 The public bathhouse

-By far the most spectacular reconstruction is the large public bathhouse.
-Moreover, you can enter and walk around the entire bathhouse, through the large central hall “basilica thermarum”, and on to the various rooms with different temperatures; the fridiarium, the tepidarium and the caldarium.
+By far, the most spectacular reconstruction is the large public bathhouse.
+Moreover, you can enter and walk around the entire bathhouse, through the large central hall, “basilica thermarum”, and on to the various rooms with different temperatures; the fridiarium, the tepidarium and the caldarium.
 Not only that, everything works exactly as it did 2,000 years ago.
 The water and underfloor heating systems have been rebuilt exactly as they were.
 This is the only fully functional Roman bath in the world.
-To make it even more realistic there is a shoe shelf full of sandals and in the changing room, someone has carelessly thrown away their robe.
+To make it even more realistic, there is a shoe shelf full of sandals, and someone has carelessly thrown away their robe in the changing room.
 In other words, not much has changed in 2000 years.

 1 ticket for 3 museums